Curriculum Guide

 Stained Glass - Grades 11 and 12, Coed

-An exploration of a centuries old art form.
+An exploration of a centuries-old art form.
 Students will explore two-dimensional design with an emphasis on the foil method of construction.
 The course will examine some of the history of stained glass design as well as the history of glass making in Bryn Athyn.
 The course will use Glencairn and the Bryn Athyn Cathedral as a visual laboratory and students will design and produce their own pieces in the school's own facilities.
 Techniques in glass painting will also be introduced.
 Limited to 16 students.

 Visual Arts Portfolio - Grades 11 and 12, Coed